DatGuyRofi/Excursion/README.md

 }

 it has been left like that since it works and does not create any problem in how the site is displayed and its functionality.

+Edit #1 - 08/15/2021: the "Back to top" link and copyright are aligned horizontally.
+The CSS sybtax to do so it's kind of weird since but it does work.